linb960/Credit_Risk_Analysis/README.md

 avg / total       0.99      0.57      0.72      0.72      0.64      0.41     17205
 ```
-The balanced accuracy score drops to 54%.
+The balanced accuracy score drops to 54%.<br>
 The high_risk precision is 1% sensitivity at 72%.
-F1 is 2%.
+F1 is 2%.<br>
-Low_risk precision is 100% with a sensitivity of 57%% and F1 of 73%.
+Low_risk precision is 100% with a sensitivity of 57%% and F1 of 73%. <br>
 No real difference with SMOTEENN and the other models <br>

 ### Reduced bias models